fcostin/fcostin.github.com/fcostin.markdown

 shameless self-promotion
 ------------------------

 Hello there!
 My name is Reuben Fletcher-Costin.
 I enjoy writing code.
-This is a vanity page pointing to some of that code I've written.
+This is a vanity page pointing to some of the code I've written.

 If you'd like to get in touch, you can find my email address on my [github page](https://github.com/fcostin).